Lee Jeffreys

 Lee Jeffreys (born December 2, 1966) is an American professional stock car racing driver who competed in the now defunct NASCAR Whelen Southern Modified Tour from 2005 to 2011.
+He is the son of the late Robert Jeffreys, who also competed in modified racing.

 Jeffreys has previously competed in series such as the SMART Modified Tour, the 602 Modified Tour, and the Carolina Crate Modified Series.
 He is also a frequent competitor at Bowman Gray Stadium.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)